Penn Presbyterian Medical Center

 Penn Presbyterian Medical Center - Philadelphia, PA

-Penn Presbyterian Medical Center is a detox and addiction treatment facility located at 51 North 39 Street, Wright Saunders Building in the 19104 zip code of Philadelphia, PA.
-As a detox center, it offers opioid detox, benzodiazepines detox and meth detox.
-The treatment program at Penn Presbyterian Medical Center includes residential treatment, hospital inpatient detoxification and inpatient detoxification.
-It accepts men and women into their treatment and detox program.
+Penn Presbyterian Medical Center is a detox and addiction treatment facility located at 3910 Powelton Avenue, 5th Floor in the 19104 zip code of Philadelphia, PA.
+As a detox center, it offers opioid detox.
+The treatment program at Penn Presbyterian Medical Center includes regular outpatient treatment, intensive outpatient treatment and outpatient detoxification.
+Penn Presbyterian Medical Center offers treatment to adult men, people with trauma and people with co-occurring substance use and pain.
+It accepts women and men into their treatment and detox program.

 1. Types of Care